smallcloudai/refact/README.md

 Q: Can I run a model on CPU?

 A: it doesn't run on CPU yet, but it's certainly possible to implement this.

-Q: Sharding is disabled, why?

-A: It's not ready yet, but it's coming soon.

 ## Community & Support